aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/03-initialize-pc.md

 {{% notice info %}}Don't skip these steps, it is important to follow each step sequentially, copy paste and run these commands
 {{% /notice %}}

 Retrieve network information and set environment variables.
-In these steps you will also be writing these enviroment variables into a file in your working directory which can be sourced and set again in case you logout of the session.
+In these steps you will also be writing these environment variables into a file in your working directory which can be sourced and set again in case you logout of the session.

 1. Set AWS Region